sjPlot/Relaunch64/README.md

 * added "script" comment-command (see help-file)
 * added new syntax highlighting color schemes
 * more file extensions are now accepted on drag'n'drop
-* slight modification of C64 scheme
+* slight modification of C64 color scheme

 ### Bug fixes
 * bug fix with "Jump to label" function with Kick Assembler